narslan/pipeline/README.md

 docker exec -it cassandra-service  cqlsh -e "describe keyspaces"
 ```
 Our database is ready, if there is no error.
-We need to take one more step to work with Cassandra.
-We call the following script under the `scripts` directory.
-This will create a keyspace and table on the database.
+The following line will create a keyspace and table on the database.

 ```sh
 sudo sh ./scripts/provision.sh